Is Laravel Slow? Optimize Queries & Indexes for Maximum Performance

 Why?
 Less memory, fewer bytes transferred, faster response times.

-2. 🔑 Leverage Database Indexing
+2. π Leverage Database Indexing

-If filtering on columns like customer_id
+If filtering on columns like customer_id or status, adding indexes speeds up searches:

 Schema::table('orders', function (Blueprint $table) {